cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

 Three factors of authentication: **knowledge, ownership, and characteristic**.
 HTTP uses what is known as **basic auth**, the technology used to establish a user's request to access a server.

 **OAuth** is an open-standard authorization protocol that shares designated access between applications.
 An API token is a small block of encrypted code that contains information about a user.
+OAuth uses an API token to authenticate users.
+An API token is a digital credential that is shared between a platform and a service provider to verify a user's identity.

 A **session** is a sequence of network HTTP basic auth requests and responses associated with the same user, like when you visit a website.
 A **session ID** is a unique token that identifies a user and their device while accessing the system.